GUARANTEE YOUR 2ND YEAR VISA

 Arrival and Welcome

-The Arrival and welcome gets you set up for work and gives you 4 days to relax and enjoy one of Queensland's best beach resorts, in a great hostel before travelling on to our training farm.
-Click the button to the right for more information.
+The Arrival and welcome gets you set up for work and gives you 4 days to relax and enjoy Noosa, one of Queensland's best beach resorts, in a great hostel for 4 days before travelling on to our training farm.

 The Training Course

-You will need to show previous skills or experience with one or more of the following; farm work, equestrian skills (riding, horse care and ground work), practical and trade skills such as mechanics, welding, building, carpentry, plumbing, electrics etc and/or experience of childcare, babysitting, cooking and domestic work, or hospitality work as a cook, waitress, barman or some other hospitality customer service role.
+This could be farm work, equestrian skills (riding, horse care and ground work), practical and trade skills such as mechanics, welding, building, carpentry, plumbing, electrics etc and/or experience of childcare, babysitting, cooking and domestic work.

 You will also need to show a willing and positive attitude during our training course.
 We have a large database of employers who are willing to employ good workers, but we need to witness those qualities so that we can introduce and recommend you to the employer in good faith.